Laura Ingalls (aviator): Aviation records

-Activities as a German agent
+Activities as a Nazi agent

 In late September 1939, Ingalls flew over Washington, D.C., in her Lockheed Orion monoplane, dropping anti-intervention pamphlets.
 She was arrested for violating White House airspace, but was released within hours.

 Following the defeat of France in 1940, she approached Baron (Freiherr) Ulrich von Gienanth, the head of the Gestapo in the US, and, officially, second secretary of the German Embassy.
 She suggested that she make a solo flight to Europe, where she would continue her campaign to promote the Nazi cause.
 Von Gienanth told her to stay in America to work with the America First Committee.

 Ingalls gave speeches for the Committee in which she derided America's "lousy democracy" and gave Nazi salutes.
 Von Gienanth praised her oratorical skills.
 She had made a careful study of Mein Kampf, on which she based many of her speeches, as well as pamphlets by Hitler such as My New Order and Germany and the Jewish Question, and Elizabeth Dilling's books The Roosevelt Red Record and The Octopus.
 She expected Hitler to win the war; in April 1941, she wrote to a German official, "Some day I will shout my triumph to a great leader and a great people...
 Heil Hitler!"
 After the German declaration of war on December 11, 1941, she went straight to Washington to receive a list of contacts from von Gienanth, and was arrested a week later.

 Ingalls was charged with failing to register with the government as a paid Nazi agent, in violation of the Foreign Agents Registration Act of 1938.
 She had been receiving approximately $300 a month from von Gienanth.
 During the trial it came out that von Gienanth had encouraged Ingalls's participation in the America First Committee, a significant embarrassment for that organization.

 The FBI testified that they had kept her under surveillance for several months.
 Ingalls was convicted, and sentenced to eight months to two years in prison on February 20, 1942.
 She was transferred from the District of Columbia jail to the U.S. federal women's prison in Alderson, West Virginia, on July 14, 1943, after fighting with another inmate.
-She was released on October 5, 1943 after serving 20 months.
+She was released from prison on October 5, 1943, after serving 20 months.